Counting gauge-invariant states with matter fields and finite gauge groups: Conclusion

 It would be interesting to extend these results to other methods for truncating the infinite-dimensional Hilbert space of gauge theories.
 Unfortunately, at least for two of the methods familiar to the author (truncation in the representation basis and quantum link models) it does not appear to be possible to obtain a simple formula such as the one we obtained for finite groups, even restricting to pure gauge theories.
 In the former case, an exact formula can be obtained in principle by the methods of \cite{MPE}, but it does not appear to simplify due to the lack of group-theoretical identities which are lost when considering only a subset of representations.
 In the latter case (quantum link models), even just for the spin $1/2$ $\U(1)$ quantum link model the problem in general is equivalent to an open problem in graph theory \cite{Beck2006}, and is in fact closely related to an intractable (i.e. \texttt{\#P-hard}) computational problem \cite{BaldoniSilva2004}.
 While it may still be possible to obtain simple formulas in special cases, the problem seems significantly harder.
 We will discuss these issues in more detail in a forthcoming publication.

 Another interesting case would be to consider chiral fermions, especially with respect to anomalies.
-Unfortunately, there is to this day no satisfactory Hamiltonian formulation of chiral gauge theories; moreover, in this case one expects that gauge transformations do not act ultralocally, which would make our methods inapplicable.
+Unfortunately, there is to this day no satisfactory Hamiltonian formulation of chiral gauge theories (see e.g. \cite{Singh:2025sye}); moreover, in this case one expects that gauge transformations do not act ultralocally, which would make our methods inapplicable.